 Before the period for course registration is closed in the semester in which the student intends to graduate, he or she must submit a report to the Director indicating how he or she has met the requirements of the Certificate.
-This report will be completed as an assignment in the required fourth-year elective, Humanistic Elements of Medicine.
+This report will be completed as an assignment in the required fourth-year Medical Humanities Capstone Course.